dceejay/RedMap/README.md

 ### Control

-You can also control the map via the websocket, by sending in a msg.payload containing a **command** object.
+You can also control the map via the node, by sending in a msg.payload containing a **command** object.

 Optional properties include